 Flying to the target at 13,000', this Avenger was leading the second section as the formation began their attack over Mount Parker and experienced heavy anti-aircraft fire.
 Trying to evade the fire, the Avenger collided with TBM Avenger 46458 piloted by Lt(jg) Richard C. Scobell.

 Damaged, pilot Hunt managed to bail out and parachute safely to the ground.
-The other two crew members died in the crash into the hillside of Mount Parker in Tai Tam.
+The other two crew members died in the crash into the hillside of Mount Parker at Tai Tam Hong Kong.

 Fates of the Crew

 Hunt was captured and became a Prisoner Of War (POW).
 Afterwards, transported to Japan and imprisoned at Ofuna Camp.
-He died in captivity on February 25, 1945, possibly due to an injection by the camp doctor.
+He did not recieve medicla treatment and died in captivity on February 25, 1945, possibly due to an injection by the camp doctor.
 Afterwards, he was cremated and buried 166 meters to the north in the rear if Ryuhoji Temple (100 yards East of Ofuna POW Camp) with a cross that read "Lt.
 Hunt".

 The crash site was discovered in Tai Tam Country Park by Craig Mitchell.
 He founded "Project Avenger" to further investigate the crash site, including Dr Mick Atha, adjunct professor at Chinese University.

 Hunt was officially declared dead on February 25, 1945.
 Postwar, he was buried at Memorial Park Cemetery in Kansas City, MS.